 FROM THE LAW

-Article 374 of the Federal Law No. 3 of 1987 in the issuance of Penal Code of UAE, states:
+Article 374 of the Federal Law No. 3 of 1987 in the issuance of the Penal Code of UAE, states:

 Punishment by detention for a period not exceeding six months or by a fine not exceeding Dh5,000 shall apply if slander or abuse is transmitted by telephone, or face to face with the victim and in the presence of a third party.

-In accordance with Article 10 (4) of the Federal Law No. 35 of 1992, a criminal complaint can be filed against the person who used foul language at you and fellow employees.
+In accordance with Article 10 (4) of the Federal Law No. 35 of 1992, a criminal complaint can be filed against the person who used foul language at you and your fellow employees.